iewnfod/CAIE-Code-Extension/README.md

 ## CAIE Pseudocode

 ## Usage

+You must install the [CAIE_Code](https://github.com/iewnfod/CAIE_Code) binary to use this extension.

 The extension recognizes files that end with `.cpc`as PseudoCode files.

 Press `F5` to run `.cpc` files, `F8` to update the CAIE Code Binary File.